Improving your wireless connection

 Better Wi-Fi

-Wi-Fi is, at its core, radio.
-As a result, it’s susceptible to various radio-related problems including interference, placement, frequency, and channel selection.
+At its core, Wi-Fi is radio.
+As a result, it’s susceptible to various radio-related problems, including interference, placement, frequency, and channel selection.
 Solutions include careful equipment choice and placement, upgrading antennas, or adding Wi-Fi repeaters or access points.
-Finally, a reminder that wired connections are almost always faster the Wi-Fi.
+Finally, a reminder that wired connections are almost always faster than Wi-Fi.

 Some definitions

-- Router is the device having a single connection to your ISP.
+- A router is a device having a single connection to your ISP.
 All your computers and internet-connected devices get internet service through that router.

-- Wireless access point, or WAP, is a device with hardware that implements and supports the Wi-Fi wireless networking protocol.
+- A wireless access point, or WAP, is a device with hardware that implements and supports the Wi-Fi wireless networking protocol.

-You may have a single physical box that includes both, or they can be separate devices.
+You may have a single physical box that includes both, or they may be separate devices.
 While you’ll generally have only one router, you can have multiple wireless access points.

 802.11 protocols